 How to Manage a Telecommuting Workforce

-Contrary to popular belief, flexibility can actually boost employee productivity, while rigidity and strict rules and schedules can lead to disgruntled employees.
-Showing employees a little bit of trust and offering some freedom in their workdays makes employees happy to be doing their jobs.
+Contrary to popular belief, flexibility can actually boost employee productivity, while rigidity and schedules can sometimes lead to disengagement.
+Showing employees a little bit of trust and freedom can go a long way towards happy employees.

 A Dice.com telework report noted that, “More than one-third of technology professionals said they’d cut their salary by up to 10 percent in exchange for telecommuting full-time.
 What’s remarkable is that even after two years of flattish compensation, technology professionals are willing to sacrifice $7,800 on average to work from home.”

 - State income taxes – Some, but not all, states have reciprocity agreements, meaning that remote employees will not face double taxation on their incomes even if they work out of state.

 - State laws – Some states have laws regulating telework, including workers’ compensation and meal and rest breaks.

 - Fair Labor Standards Act (FLSA) – Employers must monitor hours of work by nonexempt employees and maintain records recording total hours worked each day and workweek just like they would any other employee.
 Nonexempt employees are covered by the FLSA’s restrictions on minimum wage and overtime regardless of whether they perform their jobs remotely.

 - Overtime – Employers are required to pay nonexempt employees for all hours worked, including overtime, regardless of whether those hours are performed remotely.